NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 The PRI files contain the comprehensive gene annotation on the primary assembly (chromosomes and scaffolds) sequence region but not any alternative loci haplotypes, which STAR cannot make use of during mapping.

-So, from that page, find the
+So, from that page, find the following listings and copy the links for the `PRI` GTF file and the FASTA for `Genome sequence, primary assembly`.

 Once we have those URLS handy, we use `wget` , which is a built-in piece of software that downloads files stored at HTTP, HTTPS, FTP and FTPS addresses.
 These are the commands I used to download these files into our shared space: